Belgium Visa and Passport Requirements

 Types and Cost

-Belgium is a signatory to the 1995 Schengen Agreement.
+Belgium is a Schengen country, so the Schengen visa scheme applies.

 Extension of stay